Your browser is out of date!

 • Building Steam Piping & Steam Fan Coil Unit

-• Projects in this scope area may include installing new insulated steam piping and condensate return systems inside buildings, including new fan coils for heat exchange and piping for fan coils, communication lines, electrical conduits, and valves.
-The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.
+• Work scopes in this area may include installing new insulated steam piping and condensate return systems inside buildings, including new fan coils for heat exchange and piping for fan coils, communication lines, electrical conduits, and valves.

 • Underground Steam Piping & Condensate Return Piping

-• Projects in this scope area may include installing new insulated underground steam and condensate piping, communication lines, electrical conduits, and valves.
-The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.
+• Work scopes in this area may include installing new insulated underground steam and condensate piping, communication lines, electrical conduits, and valves.

 Baseline